 If you’re wondering which companion plant helps your tomatoes yield the greatest harvest, Gareth Richards at @thegrrdener rates dill, which he says helps attract pollinators.
 “Result – most tomatoes ever,” Gareth says, and if his photo is anything to go by, he’s onto something!

-Best advice common tomato problems
+Best advice on common tomato problems

 Image: Tomato seeds ‘F1 Lizzano’ from Suttons